theamiteshtripathi/PatientInsight/backend/data_pipeline/README.md

 This project, **Patient Insight**, aims to build a modular and reusable data pipeline to clean, transform, and perform feature engineering on healthcare data, specifically targeting patient symptom data.
 The preprocessing pipeline is designed for flexibility and easy adjustment to ensure scalability.

 ## Folder structure
+- `backend/data_pipeline`: All the information regarding data pipeline is present in this path.
 - `data/`: Contains raw and processed data files.
-- `sripts_location/`: Source code for data processing and analysis.
+- `sripts/`: Source code for data processing and analysis.
 - `tests/`: Unit tests for the project.
 - `airflow/`: Airflow DAG definitions.
+- `images`: Saved images to be used for readme.

 ## Dataset